José Figueroa

-José Figueroa (1792 – 29 September 1835), was a General and the Mexican Governor of Alta California from 1833 to 1835.
-He wrote the first book to be published in California.
+José María Figueroa (1792 – 29 September 1835) was a Californio politician and military leader.
+He was a General and the Mexican Governor of Alta California from 1833 to 1835.
+His Manifesto (1835) was the first book published in California.

 Background and governorship

 Figueroa was a Mestizo of Spanish and Aztec ancestry, and was proud of his Indian background.
 He had served as a military officer on the Sonoran frontier.
 He achieved the rank of brevet brigadier general.

 Figueroa was appointed governor of Alta California in 1832, and arrived for duty in January 1833.
 Due to political turbulence, Alta California had two rival acting governors at that time.
 Agustín V. Zamorano held office in Monterey in the north, while José María de Echeandía ruled Southern California from Los Angeles and San Diego.
 Both men deferred to Figueroa, and the government of Alta California was united.

 Figueroa oversaw the initial secularization of the missions of Alta (upper) California, which included the expulsion of the Spanish Franciscan mission officials.
 His government issued many Mexican land grants for former mission lands, although these had originally been intended to be held in trust for Mission Indians.
 He also had to deal with the Híjar-Padrés Colony in Los Angeles, which briefly rebelled against his rule.

 Many of the communities that had developed around the twenty-one missions became secular pueblos (towns).
 Most of the towns kept their previous mission names.
 In the case of Mission Santa Cruz, Figueroa considered changing the town name to Villa Figueroa, but the change was never put into effect.